tejaswigowda/book.programmingthecloud.com/src/fewtech/js/syntax.md

  <figcaption> Table: 6.1.1 Binary Operators</figcaption>

 <div class='notes'>
-Operators can be slassified (based on the number of operands as
+Operators can be classified (based on the number of operands) as:

-  - *Unary Operators*: These oprators take in one operand.
+  - *Unary Operators*: These operators take in one operand as input.
 Some examples
 are:

 <table><tbody>